Accommodation in Caprivi Strip

-Caprivi Strip, Namibia
+Caprivi Strip Namibia

+The area offers an unspoiled wilderness experience, with abundant opportunities for adventure and cultural exploration.
 This unusual piece of land extends 32 km by 105 km, like an extra limb of Namibia.

 In 1884 Germany annexed the then South West Africa and seized Caprivi to get access to the Zambezi River and a route to the east coast of Africa.
 But this route failed because majestic Victoria Falls lies in its path.
 In 1890 Britain agreed to slice off the Caprivi corridor from Botswana for Germany, in exchange for Zanzibar Island.